12 Prettiest California State Parks and Reserves

 6. Point Mugu State Park

-After living in California for more than a decade, I’ve heard a good deal about Point Mugu State Park.
+After living in California for more than a decade, I’ve heard about Point Mugu State Park.
 But somehow the area didn’t end up on my list of local adventures until recently.
-A few weeks ago, we were invited for a barbecue at Sycamore Cove Beach
+In fact, like for many other frequent visitors of the Malibu area, it felt more like a hidden gem than a popular, tourist destination.
+A few weeks ago, we were invited for a barbecue at Sycamore Cove Beach.

 Needless to say, the sandy stretch of land bounded by a rocky outcropping and a creek that runs through a tunnel under Highway 1 was all I needed to add Point Mugu State Park to my list of the best state parks in California.